 3.3 Performance Comparison for Proposed Models

 Based on the statistical results presented in Table 5, all three proposed models comply with ASHRAE Guideline 14 (ASHRAE 2014).
 Moreover, this table demonstrates that the hybrid model is the most accurate model for predicting the energy consumption of radiant slab systems, as it incorporates information from both the RC and GGMR models.
-Specifically, the hybrid approach has an NRMSE of 8.77 percent (4.79 percent less than the RC alone and 11.98 percent less than the GGMR alone), a CVRMSE of 9.95 percent (5.64 percent less than the RC and 12.6 percent less than the GGMR), an MAE of 3.62 kW (2.14 kW and 3.99 kW less than the RC and GGMR, respectively), and a MAPE of 19.31 percent (89.22 percent lower than the RC, and 8.43 percent lower than the RC and GGMR, respectively).
+Specifically, the hybrid approach has an NRMSE of 15.46 percent (8.62 percent less than the RC-Model 3 alone and 19.36 percent less than the GGMR alone), a CVRMSE of 6.43 percent (3.59 percent less than the RC-Model 3 and 8.05 percent less than the GGMR), a MAE of 3.61 kW (2.13 kW and 3.87 kW less than the RC-Model 3 and GGMR, respectively), and a MAPE of 5.28 percent (3.85 percent and 3.92 percent lower than the RC-Model 3 and GGMR, respectively).

 Table 5 Hourly prediction performance comparison of proposed models.